Nominations Open for the 2026 John Barnard Award for Uplifting Communities by Plantrician Project and Vitamix Foundation

 X

-Nominations Open for the John Barnard Award for Uplifting Communities!
+Nominations are now open for the John Barnard Award for Uplifting Communities!
 Due December 12, 2025

 Legal Disclaimer: